pabluuz/PaulLibLif/readme.md

 ![Logo](readme_logo.png?raw=true)
 # PaulLibLif
 PaulLibLif is a framework for Life is Feudal mods.
-It allows you to:
+What it does:
     - Easily create a new items and don't worry about ID's, transfering to clients and all the hussle.
     - Edit all datablocks (weapons, monsters, etc) and automatically transfer them to clients.
-This library adds ORM to life is feudal database, and allows you to define daily actions using YAML.
+    - Create daily actions (e.g. warehouse produces onion every day).
 See config/industries.yaml.example for an example.
+    - Adds ORM to life is feudal database, enriches those models by missing back-references (e.g. get object from container using root_container_id from either MovableObject or UnmovableObject)

+PaulLibLif is modular, so you can use only the parts you need.
+Refer to step 6 of setup.

 This is very early testing, so expect a lot of bugs